Transcatheter Aortic Valve Implantation for Aortic Stenosis

 Nonrandomized Comparative Studies

 A non-randomized, comparative study reported higher complication rates with the transapical approach.
-Thomas et al (25) used data from a European registry to compare patients undergoing TAVI by the transfemoral approach (n=463) with patients undergoing TAVI by the transapical approach (n=575).
-Complications were more frequent in the transapical group, but the transapical group also may have been more severely ill as judged by a higher EuroSCORE risk score.
-A publication from the UK TAVI registry (26) evaluated risk factors for adverse outcomes in 877 TAVI procedures.
+Thomas et al. (39) used data from a European registry to compare patients undergoing TAVI by the transfemoral approach (n=463) with patients undergoing TAVI by the transapical approach (n=575).
+Complications were more frequent in the transapical group, but the transapical group also may have been more severely ill, as judged by a higher EuroSCORE risk score.
+A publication from the UK TAVI registry (40) evaluated risk factors for adverse outcomes in 877 TAVI procedures.
 On univariate analysis, TAVI by the transapical approach was associated with lower survival, although this relationship did not persist after controlling for demographic and clinical factors.

-The only approaches for TAVI that have FDA approval are the transfemoral and transapical.
 There is some evidence comparing different approaches for TAVI.
 The highest quality evidence is for the transapical approach.
 This evidence includes a subgroup analysis from the PARTNER RCT, and non-randomized comparative studies.
 In the RCT, there was not a mortality difference between the two approaches.
 In the nonrandomized studies, mortality is higher for patients treated by the transapical approach.
 However, patients treated by the transapical approach were more severely ill, with a higher predicted mortality at baseline.
 It is not possible to determine whether this difference in mortality is due to noncomparability of groups or due to the specific approach.
-In addition, since the transapical approach is generally used in patients who are not suitable for the transfemoral approach due to advanced vascular disease, the transapical approach is usually done out of necessity, not by choice of the surgeon.
+In addition, because the transapical approach is generally used in patients who are not suitable for the transfemoral approach due to advanced vascular disease, the transapical approach is usually done out of necessity, not by choice of the surgeon.
 There is very little evidence on other approaches such as the transaxillary, transaortic and transiliac.

 In 2013, the U.S. Food and Drug Administration (FDA) expanded approved TAVI by the transapical approach to include both patients who are not candidates for open surgery and patients who are at high risk for open surgery.

 Some studies have specifically reported on 1 or more complications in large numbers of patients.
 Representative studies of this type will be reviewed here.

 The most common complications following TAVI are vascular complications related to the access site.
-Van Miegham et al (28) pooled results from prospective databases on 986 patients undergoing transfemoral TAVI from 5 clinical centers in Europe.
+Van Miegham et al. (46) pooled results from prospective databases on 986 patients undergoing transfemoral TAVI from 5 clinical centers in Europe.
 The rate of major vascular complications was 14.2%.
 Major bleeding occurred at a rate of 17.8% and life-threatening/disabling bleeding occurred at a rate of 11%.
 Czerwinska-Jelonkiewicz et al. reported vascular complication rates for 89 consecutive patients treated at a single institution; 44 patients had vascular complications, 17 of which (20.5% of the total) were considered major incidents.
 (47)

 TAVI has been used through a “valve-in-valve” replacement approach For patients with degenerated bio-prosthetic valves or failed TAVI.
 The evidence on outcomes after the use of TAVI for “valve-in-valve” replacement consists of case series, most of which are small.
 The largest case series published to date is from the Global Valve-in-Valve registry.
-(30) This study included 202 patients from 38 cardiac centers with a prior surgical bioprosthetic valve replacement that had failed.
+(53) This study included 202 patients from 38 cardiac centers with a prior surgical bioprosthetic valve replacement that had failed.
 The procedure was successful in 93.1% of attempts, and 95% of patients had one degree or less of aortic regurgitation post-procedure.
-Early adverse events occurred in 15.3%, with the most common events being malposition of the device and ostial coronary obstruction.
+Early AEs occurred in 15.3%, with the most common events being malposition of the device and ostial coronary obstruction.
 Overall mortality was 8.3% at 30 days and 16.3% at one year.
-At 30 days’ follow-up, 83.7% of patients were in New York Heart Association functional Class I or II.
+At 30 days’ follow-up, 83.7% of patients were in NYHA functional Class I or II.

 Other case series are smaller and generally from a single-center.
 A case series from Europe using the Medtronic CoreValve enrolled 27 patients from 1 cardiology center.
-(31) There were 2 deaths within 30 days.
+(54) There were 2 deaths within 30 days.
 Improvements in the aortic valve gradient and the degree of regurgitation were noted.
-Adverse events included stroke (7.4%), kidney failure (7.4%), life-threatening bleeding (7.4%), and access site complications (11.1%).
+AEs included stroke (7.4%), kidney failure (7.4%), life-threatening bleeding (7.4%), and access site complications (11.1%).
 Another case series from Europe treated 18 patients with a degenerated bio-prosthetic valve and symptoms due to valve dysfunction.
-(32) Implantation was successful in 17/18 patients.
-Complications included AKI in 3/18 patients, major bleeding in 4/18 patients, and major access site complications in 1/18 patients.
+(55) Implantation was successful in 17/18 patients.
+Complications included AKI in 3 of 18 patients, major bleeding in 4 of 18 patients, and major access site complications in 1 of 18 patients.
 At a median follow-up of 11 months, mortality was 5.6% and symptoms were improved with all patients in NYHA Class II or lower.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.